How to choose a solar-powered pond pump

 Solar-powered pond pumps consist of a solar panel, a cable, and a small fountain pump.
 The panel is placed in an area of full sun in the garden, the pump is placed in water and a sprinkler fountain is created that offers the sight and sound and moving water.

 Some models also feature a lithium battery so when the sun is at its brightest it can power the fountain but also store energy for dimmer periods or as the sun starts to set.
-Tiny LED lights are included with some battery backed-up models too, adding extra visual display as the garden gets dark.
+Different fountain heads and tiny LED lights are included with some battery backed-up models too, adding extra visual display as the garden gets dark.

 Solar-powered pond pumps either have a separate rectangular solar panel that sits up to five metres away from the pump at the poolside, or an integrated panel in the middle of a self-contained solar-powered floating fountain, which sits on the water surface.